 Last weekend I discovered the absolute best way to explore Ontario’s capital city with Toronto Bicycle Tours.
 How did it win top spot?
 The grin plastered on my face from the time I mounted the bike until I went to bed that night was all the proof anyone needs.
 British cyclist Sarah Bentley once said, “You are one ride away from a good mood” and I’ve got to say it strikes a chord.
 Though I’m not an avid cyclist by any means, I do enjoy a good zip around on two wheels with the wind blowing in my face.
 Funnily enough, I’ve lived in Toronto twice and during those stints I visited the Toronto Islands less than a handful of times.
 What a ninny!
 That being said, my limited island adventures gave me the perfect reason to hop on a bicycle tour and learn more about this popular destination.

-This post is brought to you in partnership with Toronto Attractions Council.
-While I was gifted this tour, everything you read is my own personal experience and opinion.
+Disclaimer: This was a hosted experience in partnership with Toronto Attractions Council.
+Everything you read is my own personal experience and opinion.

 What Tours Do They Offer?